Private Chichen Itza tour from Tulum, El Castillo pyramid

 Spain

-โ€œGroup of three from Tulum.
+Group of three from Tulum.
 Guide was excellent, vehicle comfortable, cenote was beautiful.
-The drive back felt long, that is the nature of being further from Chichen Itza than Cancun.
-Would choose VIP Premium next time for the early access and cave cenote.
-Overall very happy with how it was organized.โ€
+Would choose Premium next time for the early access and cave cenote.
+Overall very happy with how it was organized.

 Natalie B.